Marcosxx1/Car-Rent-gin-golang-/README.md

-## Car Rental App Architecture Explanation
+## Car Rental Architecture Explanation
 For this project I chose to follow Clean Architecture, which is a software architectural pattern introduced by Robert C. Martin.
 Clean Architecture emphasizes the separation of concerns and the independence of the business logic (domain) from the external concerns such as databases, frameworks, and delivery mechanisms.

 - **Domain Layer:** Contains the business logic and entities of the application.
 It represents the core functionality and rules of the system.